ChinweIjy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Add script to display the content of the /etc/passwd file Add script to display the content of /etc/passwd and /etc/hosts Add script to display the last 10 lines of /etc/passwd
+Add script to display the content of the /etc/passwd file Add script to display the content of /etc/passwd and /etc/hosts Add script to display the last 10 lines of /etc/passwd Add script to display the first 10 lines of /etc/passwd